-Table Name Base Information Population Approach Source Mathedates Accounting Reference Item Actual / Estimate Source Methodology Assumptions Table 3.1: Pipeline assets 3.1.a Initial construction cost, Initial purchase cost, Additions, Additions and improvements capitalised, Capitalised maintenance, Asset disposal (at cost), Depreciation.
+Table Base Base Information Population Approach Source Methodology Assumptions Name Reference Item Actual / Estimate Source wethodology Assumptions Table 3.1: Pipeline assets 3.1.a Initial construction or acquisition costs, Additions, Capitalised maintenance or improvements, Disposals or early termination (at cost), Depreciation.
 Actual Table 3.3.1: Fixed assets at cost - pipeline assets Table 3.3.2: Shared assets at cost (less straight line depreciation) All items were populated based on Australian Energy Regulator (AER) designed formulas which referenced the supporting 'Table 3.3.1: Fixed assets at cost - pipeline assets' and 'Table 3.3.2: Shared assets at cost'.
 Non-core pipeline assets No allocation of non-core pipeline assets has been included in Table 3.1 where there is a remote nexus with the pipeline activities such as treasury hedging financial instruments, defined benefit assets, minor assets sitting in JAM (receivables etc.), and other corporate assets etc. N/A Table 3.1: Pipeline assets 3.1.a.1 Other non- depreciable pipeline assets Actual SGSPAA Group Consolidation support schedule (Fair Value Adjustments and Goodwill) SAP Other non-depreciable pipeline assets - SGSPAA Group Consolidation support schedule The SGSPAA Group consolidates its resulting Goodwill from acquisitions at a SGSPAA Group entity level, meaning that it does not pass-on any Goodwill into its subsidiary entities.
 These SGSPAA Group adjustments are maintained in an excel spreadsheet outside the SGSPAA Group's SAP system and allocated to the SGSPAA Group's cash generating units (e.g. pipelines) for the purpose of impairment testing, in accordance with Australian Accounting Standards.
 The Guideline does not restrict consideration to only those assets identifiable at the direct pipeline owning entity level and accordingly EGP As there is no specific Goodwill category, EGP has included Goodwill in the 'Other non-depreciable pipeline assets' in the template.